 Now it’s really time for dessert.
 We got a choice between black sesame or Hojicha green tea ice cream.
 I got the Hojicha green tea ice cream, and it was so delicious with its strong umami taste!

 When the Omakase was over, all seven of us diners applauded Chef Eric for the amazing experience.
 The family dining along with us was celebrating a birthday so they decided to buy Chef Eric a round of beer.
 Chef Eric was nice enough to give all of us a round of EchigO beer, a Japanese premium red ale.
 I’ve never had that before.

 When we were really over, we had some time to mingle and thank Chef Eric – and of course take a photo with him.

 This is undoubtedly one of the best restaurants in Las Vegas I’ve been to!

 For photos of the complete Omakase, check out my Facebook Album here.

 Have you been to Kame Omakase?
-What’s your must-try restaurant in Las Vegas?
+What’s the best omakase in Las Vegas for you?

 - Related: 9 Things To Check Out in Las Vegas

 - You might also like: Seafood Feast Off-Strip at Other Mama